phel-lang/phel-lang/doc/content/documentation/api.md

 ```phel
 (response? x)
 ```
-Checks if `x` is a instance of the response struct
+Checks if `x` is an instance of the response struct

 ## `http/uploaded-file`